jostylr/literate-programming-cli/README.md

   files specified on the command line are used as is while those loaded from those files are prefixed.
 Shell tab completion is a reaoson for this difference.
 * -c, --cache The cache is a place for assets downloaded from the web.
-Not actually used yet.
-* -p, --preview This previews the files, saving none.
-Note that due to the nature of evaling, etc., this should not be mistaken for safety.
-It is still possible to overwrite stuff, just not using provided methods.
+* --cachefile This gives an alternate name for the cache file that registers what is downloaded.
+Default is `.cache`
 * -d, --diff This computes the difference between each files from their existing versions.
+There is no saving of files.